openstax/action_interceptor/README.md

 ## Usage

-Before your before_filter or controller redirects the user to the login/registration/terms of use page, call `store_url` to store the current url.
+Before your before_action or controller redirects the user to the login/registration/terms of use page, call `store_url` to store the current url.